csteinmetz1/auraloss/README.md

 # auraloss
-Collection of audio focused loss functions in PyTorch.
+A collection of audio focused loss functions in PyTorch.

 ## Setup